RuiQiHuang1832/RuiWebApp/README.md

 NOTE: **Every text you see on the website is placeholders.
 All text is for the sake of having an example to show.
-Will be replaced in future releases**
+Will be replaced in future releases.
+ALL design is not finalized**

 # TODO
 Upgrade ✔️<br />